-During the summer, there are many daily ferry routes from Athens to Mykonos.
+During the summer, there are more than 4 daily ferry routes from Athens to Mykonos.
 Expect to do a 3 to 6 hours trip, depending on the type of the ferry you’re traveling with.
-As for the ferry tickets from Athens to Mykonos, they cost around 20 € to 60 €.
+As for the ferry tickets from Athens to Mykonos, they will cost you around 20 € to 60 €.

-The main ferry companies connecting Athens with Mykonos are Blue Star Ferries, Hellenic Seaways, Seajets, and Golden Star Ferries.
+The main ferry companies connecting Athens with Mykonos are Blue Star Ferries, Seajets and Hellenic Seaways.